 The dress in September.
 It had been display with the back showing

-I first saw the dress in September which is also when I met the curator of the museum for the first time.
+I first saw the dress in September which is also when I met Vanessa Martin, the museum’s curator, for the first time.
 I think it’s fair to say that the dress was on a rather anorexic mannequin (which I have since discovered is a museum piece worthy of display in its own right) in a corner of a room and was not displayed as well as it could be.
 We had a chat, which resulted in me going to up Fort William for a few days this week to do some voluntary work at the museum.

 A ‘work in progress’ photo; as you can probably see I hadn’t tackled the 108″ of hem yet